 GIS and GPS in Resource Management at Hullett Marsh

 The uses for Geographic Information Systems are vast and continue to grow.
 Its ability to communicate complex land-resource information in the form of analysis maps, allowing managers to better visualize areas and site-specific issues.

-GIS is a power tool that is used on a regular basis at Hullett.
+GIS is a powerful tool that is used on a regular basis at Hullett.
 It saves time and enables wildlife values to be accurately measured and managed.
 From these measurements, features can be statistically analyzed and compared to other features and informed management decisions made.

 Bird banding is an important tool for surveying and managing various bird species from passerines to waterfowl to birds of prey.
 When banded, a bird then has a unique identity and can be distinguished from any other individual bird.
 Data gathered at a first capture could be compared to the data in a later capture.
 Data gathered can include the following: species, location, date, age, weight, wing cord, and gender.
 Useful information that can be obtained includes survival rates and migration data.
 With this information, bird populations can be monitored, waterfowl hunting regulations can be set, endangered species can be protected and the effects of environmental contaminants can be assessed.